DITEP/KmemBERT/README.md

 3. (`visualize_data.py`)

 Optional.
 Data visualization can be produced only after the execution of the previous scripts.
+Given a dataset, it will produce 7 plots highlighting : number of ehr per patient, sentence per ehr, mean token per sentence, number of tokens per ehr, number of known tokens per ehr, survival time distribution.

 4. `extract_unknown_words.py`